ShippingEasy/shipping_easy-ruby/README.md

 The exception will contain a message that indicates which of these conditions failed.

 ## Making requests via curl
-Here are the steps to sign a request and send it via curl:

-First you will need to create an API signature:
+First you will need to create an API signature.
 Concatenate these into a plaintext string using the following order:

 1. Capitilized method of the request.
 E.g. "POST"
 2. The URI path